 Do not accept a hazardous materials shipment without a properly prepared shipping paper.
 A shipping paper for hazardous materials must always be easily recognized.
-Other people must be able to find it quickly after a crash.
+Other people must be able to find it quickly after crash.

-Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers.

-When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver's door.
-They must be easily seen by someone entering the cab.
+- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers. - When you are behind the wheel, keep shipping papers within your reach (with your

-When not behind the wheel, leave shipping papers in the driver's door pouch or on the driver's seat.

-Emergency response information must be kept in the same location as the shipping paper.

-Papers for Division 1.1, 1.2 or, 1.3 Explosives.
+- When not behind the wheel, leaveshipping papers in the driver's door pouch or on the driver's seat. - Emergency response information mustbe kept in the same location as the shipping paper. - □ Papers for Division 1.1, 1.2 or, 1.3Explosives.